zorganovic/mobx-starter/README.md

 Basically most of your client side logic is inside stores.

-## What is `connect` ?
+## What is `@inject()` and `@observer` ?

-The `@connect` decorator injects stores into your components.
+The `@inject` decorator injects stores into your components.
-Additionally, it keeps your components up to date with any changes in your stores.
+Additionally by adding `@observer` your components will efficiently auto update with any changes to your stores.

 _Example: If you display a `messageCount` from a `Messages` store and it gets updated, then all the visible components that display that `messageCount` will update themselves._

-## Does connecting many components make my app slower?
+## Does observing many components make my app slower?

 **No**, it actually allows the rendering to be done more efficiently.
-So connect as many as you want !
+So observe as many as you want !

 ## Adding database (mongodb) models